011ivand3r/tTales/content/page/about.md

 Hi, I'm **Hans Ollivander (Han5 011ivand3r)**.
 I am a student and dreamer.
 As a student, I ask questions and seek for digestible answers.
 Generally, it is followed by me trying to contradict my brain with wrong answers.
 And a dreamer, because that's where freedom is.

 I am passionate about human space exploration, machine learning and storytelling.
-I often find myself dabbling in the fickleness of carbon-based life on planet Earth.
+I often find myself dabbling in the reality of fickleness of carbon-based life on planet Earth.
 I consume books, articles, podcasts and documentaries on them.
 And talk to people about them (Not as much I want to!
 So why not get in touch!).

 Recently I have started to enjoy running and playing chess.
 I hope to participate in some events in future.
 And of course, I sleep a lot.